spruce-bruce/aaronbruce.com/site/src/content/post/defining-unit-test/index.md

 At its best this puts pressure on the designers of systems to prefer pure functions with immutable data structures.
 At its worst this method of testing requires a significant amount of work to mock dependencies in order to purely test tiny isolated units.

-I often find that the folks to prefer to use integration tests over unit tests are using this "very small" definition of unit test.
+I often find that the folks who prefer to use integration tests over unit tests are using this "very small" definition of unit test.

 ## Unit Tests are Fast